 - How is the surgery expected to improve your health or quality of life?

 - What can be expected during your recovery period?

 - When can you expect to resume normal activities?

-This operation is being performed for you, and you should seek information necessary to improve your understanding, so do not hesitate to ask questions.
-No doctor can guarantee outcomes, because each operation is different depending upon your health status, existing disease, and the response of each patient.
+This surgery is being performed for you, and you should seek information necessary to improve your understanding.
+Do not hesitate to ask questions.
+No doctor can guarantee outcomes, because each surgery is different depending upon your health status, existing disease, and the response of each patient.

 You should feel that your questions have been answered before giving permission to do the surgery.